BritneyParkerson/BritneyParkerson/README.md

 A little about me:

+- 🌟 I aspire to be ... an HTML/CSS developer (aka: Front End ddeveloper/designer).
+Basically someone who's main focus is styling
 - 🔭 I’m currently working on ...
 Completing the Full Stack Web Dev program at Lambda School
 - 🌱 I’m currently learning ...
 Ant Design
+- ❤️ Favorite/Most proficient tech skills...
+HTML, CSS, LESS, SQL
+- 🧠 Familiar with but can use refresher/more practice...
+JavaScript, React, Python
 - 📫 How to reach me: ...
 Follow the Gmail or LinkedIN links above
 - 😄 Pronouns: ...
 She/Her
+- 🐶 Pets...
+I have 5 dogs who are my children
 - ⚡ Fun fact: ...
 I have 2 self-published books that can be purchased: [The Mansion](https://www.amazon.com/Mansion-Pendleton-Island-Pendelton-Book-ebook/dp/B00WNDAIVI), [Traveling Soldier](https://www.amazon.com/Traveling-Soldier-Britney-Hawthorne/dp/1515019284)

 - 💬 Some of my favorite quotes: <br>